Typhoon-ravaged northeast Philippines pummeled by new storm

 Typhoon-ravaged northeast Philippines pummeled by new stormNew

-MANILA, Philippines (AP) — A typhoon has swelled rivers and flooded low-lying areas as it passed over the storm-battered northeast Philippines, where rescuers were deployed to help people flee the rising waters.
-The typhoon passed north of Manila, toppling trees and knocking out power.
-Officials had said previously that nearly 200,000 people had been evacuated, some of them forcibly, from vulnerable coastal and low-lying areas.
-The coast guard said rescue teams were deployed, and residents called local radio stations to ask for help as floodwaters rose.
-Typhoon Vamco comes on the heels of one of the strongest tropical cyclones of the year, Goni, which left thousands of people still displaced.
+MANILA, Philippines (AP) — A typhoon is swelling rivers and flooded low-lying areas as it passes over the storm-battered northeast Philippines, where rescuers are working to help people flee the rising waters.
+Typhoon Vamco has passed north of Manila, toppling trees and knocking out power and killing three people.
+Officials say nearly 200,000 people were evacuated, some forcibly, from vulnerable coastal and low-lying areas.
+Officials say about 1.9 million households were without power in Metro Manila and nearby provinces.
+The typhoon comes on the heels of one of the strongest typhoons of the year, Goni, which left thousands of people still displaced.